wekeo/eocanvas/docs/source/usage.rst

 to interact with the API in a more direct way.

 The two fundamental concepts of the Serverless Functions service are *processes* and *jobs*.
-A *process* describes either a SNAP or a Data Tailor computation.
+A *process* describes either a SNAP or a DataTailor computation.
-A *job*, on the other hand, is a submission of a process to the API, and it's used to keep track of its state, to retrieve the application logs and, finally, to retrieve the results.
+A *job*, on the other hand, is a submission of a process to the API, and it's used to keep track of its state, to retrieve the application logs and, finally, to download the results.

 To interact directly with the API, you can use the :class:`eocanvas.API` class: